johndy-akolang/buyandsell/readme.md

 ### Notes ###
-Please be clear and consistent with the following:
+Please be explicit and consistent with the following:

-- Explicit naming of Table, Table Column, FKs, etcetera...
+- Naming of Table, Table Column, FKs, etcetera...
 - Use four (4) spaces (not tab) for indention
 - Annotate your functions, variables, classes (if necessary)
 - Add comments for clarity (if necessary)